Perfume: The Story of a Murderer (film): Design

-To help define the film's look the crew watched period films such as Sleepy Hollow, Amadeus, Oliver Twist, Barry Lyndon, From Hell, The Elephant Man, Dracula, Brotherhood of the Wolf, Vidocq, and Les Misérables.
-Cinematographer Frank Griebe said that of all the films they watched that had been shot on location, none of them really had the dirt and grit of the city that they desired for Perfume.
-"We needed a filthy city to get the real feel for the smells of it", said Griebe.
-Tykwer wanted to recreate 18th-century Paris, as seen through the eyes of the lower-class Grenouille and said that he wanted to shoot the film "as if we were thrown into a time machine with a camera."
+To help define the film's look, the crew watched period films, such as Sleepy Hollow, Amadeus, Oliver Twist, Barry Lyndon, From Hell, The Elephant Man, Dracula, Brotherhood of the Wolf, Vidocq and Les Misérables.
+Cinematographer Frank Griebe said that of all the films they watched that had been shot on location, none really had the dirt and grit of the city that they desired for Perfume.
+"We needed a filthy city to get the real feel for the smells of it," said Griebe.
+Tykwer wanted to recreate 18th-century Paris, as seen through the eyes of the lower-class Grenouille, and said that he wanted to shoot the film "as if we were thrown into a time machine with a camera".

-Tykwer describes the film as having "a distinctly dark aesthetic", due to both the lack of adequate lighting during the film's time period and the nature of its storyline.
-The filmmakers took inspiration from painters that specialized in darkness with few sources of light such as Caravaggio, Joseph Wright of Derby and Rembrandt.
+Tykwer described the film as having "a distinctly dark aesthetic" due to both the lack of adequate lighting during the film's time period and the nature of its storyline.
+The filmmakers took inspiration from painters who specialized in darkness with few sources of light, including Caravaggio, Joseph Wright of Derby and Rembrandt.
 The film begins with a cool, monochromatic color palette, and as Grenouille discovers more scents, the palette warms and opens up.
-In the scenes where Grenouille goes to Paris for the first time, the filmmakers subtly added more powerful colors in the sets, costumes, props and lighting to represent Grenouille's experience of the new smells.
+For the scenes in which Grenouille is in Paris for the first time, the filmmakers subtly added more powerful colors in the sets, costumes, props and lighting to represent Grenouille's experience of the new smells.

 One of the main challenges of making the film was to convey the smells and the world of scents that Grenouille experiences.
-Tykwer said that to him Perfume "was much more a film about the importance of smell in our life than a film that tries to be smelly."
-The filmmakers strived to convey smell visually without the use of colors or special effects, Griebe says "people see the fish market full of raw, bloody fish, and they know it stinks; they see a field of lavender and know it smells wonderful.
+Tykwer said that, to him, Perfume "was much more a film about the importance of smell in our life than a film that tries to be smelly".
+The filmmakers strived to convey smell visually without the use of colors or special effects, Griebe said.
+"People see the fish market full of raw, bloody fish, and they know it stinks; they see a field of lavender and know it smells wonderful.
 We show Grenouille taking in smells by cupping his nose, and by doing close shots of his nose, and that's it!"

-Pierre-Yves Gayraud, the film's costume designer, spent fifteen weeks researching 18th century fashion.
-Production of over 1,400 costumes, in addition to the preparation of shoes, hats and other accessories were completed within three months by workshops in and around Bucharest in Romania.
+Pierre-Yves Gayraud, the film's costume designer, spent fifteen weeks researching 18th-century fashion.
+Production of more than 1,400 costumes, in addition to the preparation of shoes, hats and other accessories, was completed within three months by workshops in and around Bucharest, Romania.
 The costume department had to make the clothing look worn and dirty.
-Additionally, the actors were required to wear the costumes and more or less live in them prior to shooting.
-The character Grenouille was not given any white clothing and wore bluish over-garments throughout most of the film because the filmmakers wanted to depict him as a shadow and a chameleon.
-Instead of dressing the character of Laure in the colorful regional dress that was the tradition of the time, she was dressed in the less vivid tones of a Parisian damsel to highlight her social aspirations as well as her red hair.
+Additionally, the actors were required to practically live in the costumes prior to shooting.
+The character of Grenouille was not given any white clothing, and wore bluish over-garments throughout most of the film because the filmmakers wanted to depict him as a shadow and a chameleon.
+Instead of dressing the character of Laure in the colorful regional dress that was the tradition of the time, she was dressed in the less vivid tones of a Parisian damsel to highlight her social aspirations, as well as her red hair.